Qumulo/docs/nfs4-exports-configuring-using.md

 ---
-title: Configuring and Using Exports for NFSv4
+title: Configuring and Using Exports for NFSv4 on Qumulo Core
-permalink: nfs4-exports.html
+permalink: nfs4-exports-configuring-using.html
 tags:
   - nfs4
-  - qumulo_core
   - exports
 ---